mrspeaker/Omega500/README.md

 * Replace all getAttribute and setAttribute (TODO: submit patch to Ejecta)
 * Replace querySelector with getElementById

-## WIP/TODO

-Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
-As I need features, I add them.
-This is why you there are some weirder functions - like map ray casting... because I needed them!
+## WIP / TODO / Roadmap

+The development of Ω500 has thus-far followed a "games first" evolution: with a focus on getting games out the door, rather than making beautiful APIs.
+Hence, there are some warts around.
+Now that it has proven itself in the field, Ω500 will enter a grand period of refactoring, consolidation, and unit testing.

 Highest priority and bugs:

 - API: standardise and consolidate api methods, parameter types, and parameter order.
 - API: remove/fix references to global instantiated "game" object
+- API: Maybe... add the tick/renderable entity automagically:
+    - tick priority
+    - render z-index
+    - add individual or collection.
+- API: move traits to game object, maybe
+- Tests: add QUnit or other testing framework.
+- Tests: write basic test suite

 - BUG: bad map collision if entity taller/wider than block
 - BUG: bad map collision with velocity/gravity when jammed hard left into block (jump straight up and get stuck on upper block)
 - BUG: tracking camera box moves on zoom.
 - BUG: tracking camera box jumps when map is not as wide as screen, but needs to scroll.

-- move traits to game object, maybe
-- examples: add example incorporating Box2D or other physics lib (see "Oscillator" game)
+- Examples: add example using Box2D or other physics lib (see "Oscillator" game)

 High priority:

 - Perf: dirty rectangles
-- Perf: do some profiling
+- Perf: profiling - offscreen canvas, collection methods
+- Perf: Object pooling
-- PHYSICS: Alternate hit box size for collisions
+- Physics: Alternate hit box size for collisions
 - GUI: button implementation for canvas only games
-- Assets: Partial loader (don't load all resources on init - maybe a "no preload" flag)
+- Assets: Partial loader - per-screen asset loading
-- Perf: Object pooling
 - Screens: Multiple screens (as layers)
 - BUG: Load from image on retina devices
 - Maps: Auto-tiling